ibm-cloud-docs/solution-tutorials/big-data-log-analytics.md

 3. Retrieve your {{site.data.keyword.messagehub}} **Service Credentials**.
     * Access the `log-analysis-hub` service instance from the [Dashboard](https://console.bluemix.net/dashboard).
     * Select **Service Credentials** from the side navigation and the **View Credentials** dropdown for the `apsx-data` key.
-4. Change directory to the simulator and run the following commands setup the simulator and produce log event messages using the NASA log file.
+4. Change to the simulator's directory and run the following commands to setup the simulator and produce log event messages.
 Replace `LOGFILE` with the file you downloaded.
 Replace `BROKERLIST` and `APIKEY` with the corresponding **Service Credentials**.
 An example is provided.
     ```sh
     npm install
     ```